Optimizing Winograd Convolution on ARMv8 processors: Introduction

 The remainder of this paper is organized as follows: Section \ref{sec:background} provides the background of Winograd Convolution.
 Section \ref{sec:systemdesign} details our system design framework, including the kernels for transformation and GEMM, as well as the design of the parallel strategy.
-Section \ref{sec:experiments} evaluates the performance of our approach in comparison to NCNN and NNPACK.
-Section \ref{sec:relatedwork} discusses related work on Winograd Convolution, and Section \ref{sec:conclusion} concludes the paper.
+Section \ref{sec:experiments} evaluates the performance of our approach in comparison to NCNN, NNPACK, FastConv and ACL.
+Section \ref{sec:relatedwork} discusses related work on Winograd Convolution, and Section \ref{sec:conclusion} concludes the paper and discusses future research directions.